itayar/VI-samples-local/VideoIndexerIntro.md

     the model with your own celebrities, by tagging additional faces identified in your uploaded video.

     *Furthermore, the face model can be trained by images you upload and once you updated the model - the new face recognition model will update all relevant videos already uploaded and all future videos.*

 2.  **Topics identification**: Video Indexer uses the information on the transcript, gathered from the spoken information as well as OCR findings in the video, and celebrities it recognized and their bio in Wikipedia to identify relevant topics (i.e. what this video is about?), even if they weren’t mentioned explicitly.
-You can read more about this model in our (blog post) [https://azure.microsoft.com/en-us/blog/multi-modal-topic-inferencing-from-videos/].
+You can read more about this model in our [blog post](https://azure.microsoft.com/en-us/blog/multi-modal-topic-inferencing-from-videos/).

     This can help you get the essence of what was discussed in this video.
 In this case we can see that Satya referred to the